-The Community Relations Division is commanded by Commander Anson Shells, who has been with the department for 19 years.
-The Community Relations Division is responsible for city zoning and codes violations of all types whether they are citizen initiated or officer initiated.
-Our team is well trained in investigating violations, and the officers work diligently to remediate them, either through the City’s livability court process or through other acceptable methods.
-The Community Relations Division falls under the direct command of a Commander, who reports directly to the Chief of Police.
+The Community Relations Division is commanded by Commander Anson Shells, who reports directly to the Chief of Police.
+Commander Shells has been with the department for 19 years.
+The Community Relations Division is responsible for city zoning and codes violations.
+The Community Relations Division is comprised of the Codes and Zoning Enforcement Unit.
+This unit investigates violations and work diligently to remediate them.
+Remediation of violations can be done through the City’s livability court process as well as other acceptable methods.

 Codes Enforcement and Neighborhood Redevelopment

 The City of Florence is in the ongoing process of neighborhood redevelopment and the Community Relations Division’s Codes Enforcement Unit plays an important role in that effort.
 Most neighborhood problems are effectively resolved through the City’s normal enforcement procedures.
-There are however some areas of the city that require more enforcement activity because of the greater number of property maintenance problems in those neighborhoods.
+However, there are some areas of the City that require more enforcement activity because of the greater number of property maintenance problems in those neighborhoods.
 Many of these neighborhoods are part of the City’s neighborhood redevelopment effort.
 Here, the role of the Zoning and Codes Enforcement Unit is to identify derelict property conditions and to follow through with enforcement all the way to remediation.
-The division also works in partnership with other divisions of the City such as Community Services, Planning and Zoning, and Public Works to eliminate neighborhood problems that hinder redevelopment efforts.
+The division also works in partnership with other divisions of the City such as Community Services, Planning and Zoning and Public Works to eliminate neighborhood problems that hinder redevelopment efforts.